cyberrangecz/frontend-d3-service/README.md

-# KYPO D3 Service
+# CyberRangeᶜᶻ Platform D3 Service

 This library serves as a wrapper for D3 and D3 types imports for better developer experience in Angular environment.
 You can inject the service into any component or service.

-## Prerequisites

-To use the library you need to have installed:

-* NPM with access to [KYPO registry](https://projects.ics.muni.cz/projects/kbase/knowledgebase/articles/153)

 ## Usage